praxisnyc/play/README.md

 1. On frontmatter, add:
 	1. `layout: play` to activate
 	1. add the features you need with `features: feature1, feature2` ([View all features](features.md#features))

-## Updating Theme

-1. go to your hugo project folder
-1. go to the theme with `cd themes/play`
-1. `git pull`

 ## Publishing